ponticelli/blog-posts/01-async/post.md

 operations are all non-blocking, and asynchronous, so that these operations do not block the main application event loop.
-When something blocks in the event loop, no other application logic can run, and the applciation tends to grind to a complete halt.
+When something blocks in the event loop, no other application logic can run, and the application tends to grind to a complete halt.
 Long running operations should all be invoked asynchronously, and use some type of async completion callback when the operation has finished (or failed).
 Its also common to use progress callbacks for long running operations where